RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 Picking a good learning rate can be difficult.

 ## End-to-end Gradient Descent example

+1. Calculate the speed of a roller coaster as it went over the top of a hump.
+2. We start by guessing the prediction function.
+Input is time and parameters.
+3. We make a loss function: `def mse(preds, targets)`.
+4. Initial all values randomly.
+5. Calculate predictions on random values.
+6. Create function to calculate how good are our predictions.
+7. Calculate the loss.
+8. Calculate the gradients.
+9. Pick a learning rate of 1^10-5.
+10. Step the weights
+11. Repeat until we get a good prediction.

 ## MNIST loss function
 ## Lesson 3 review